 So, what does Tokyo look like?
 How does it function?
+What is Tokyo known for?
 What are the places to visit in Tokyo that give the best glimpses into Tokyo life?

 Here’s my top pick of 17 reasons why I love Tokyo city, and what makes it so very different and special to travel in.

 READ MORE: How Much Does it Cost to Travel in Japan?